Security and Privacy

 Suspend digital banking access in the event of a scam or fraud

-You may call our hotline at 1800-MAYBANK (1800-629 2265) or (65) 6533 5229 (Overseas) and press *1 or Option 4 in the main menu to suspend your Maybank2u online and mobile banking access immediately.
+2) Alternatively, call our hotline at 1800-MAYBANK (1800-629 2265) or (65) 6533 5229 (Overseas) and press *1 or Option 4 in the main menu.

 To re-activate your Maybank2u online and mobile banking access, you will need to visit any of our Maybank Singapore branches with your NRIC or passport.